Marvin Powell: Law career

 Powell voiced his aspirations for politics, saying that he wished to run for president of the United States.
 A conservative, Powell worked on George H. W. Bush's 1980 presidential campaign.

 Powell worked as an intern at the New York Stock Exchange and spent six off-seasons working on his Juris Doctor, which he earned from New York Law School in June 1987.
 In 1991, he joined Rosenfeld, Meyer, & Susman, a law firm in Beverly Hills, California.

 Personal life

 Powell's son, Marvin III, played college football at USC between 1995 and 1998.
 A fullback, he played in the NFL for the New Orleans Saints, the Green Bay Packers, and the Denver Broncos.

-Powell died of heart failure on September 30, 2022, at age 67.
+Powell died of heart failure on September 30, 2022, at age 67 in Tampa, Florida.